 - Slide set for year three undergraduate nurse educators (Link to Slideshare version)

 This e-learning module has been developed in association with the Think Kidneys Programme and the Royal College of General Practitioners.
-It is free to all UK health professionals although it is predominately aimed at GPs.
+It is available to all UK health professionals although it is predominately aimed at GPs and is FREE to RCGP members .
+If you are non-member, you can purchase it on the RCGP website.
 The module takes around 30 minutes to complete.
 It focuses on which patients are at greater risk of AKI, how to identify them, how to detect AKI and how to initiate appropriate actions.Visit Link

 This general e-learning resource focuses on the prevention and management of AKI.
 It includes a number of case studies and various interactive features to test the user’s knowledge of AKI.
 The module aims to allow users to identify AKI and those at risk, to understand basic management principles and know when to refer for help.
 It is aimed at all healthcare professionals who care for patients with or at risk of AKI, although Doctors may find the GP e-learning resource below more suited to their specific needs.Visit Link